-Curriculum Theory
+620.0 Curriculum Theory

-course is designed to develop an appreciation of the stal and emergent ideas in curriculum theory.
-Participants be encouraged to use these ideas in analyzing existing biculum materials and in designing materials of their own ce Course material will be related to the Nova Scotia List of Authorized Instructional Materials.
+This course is designed to develop an appreciation of the central and emergent ideas in curriculum theory.
+Participants will be encouraged to use these ideas in analyzing existing curriculum materials and in designing materials of their own choice.

+Course material will be related to the Nova Scotia List of Authorized Instructional Materials.